ajs-voices/clandestine-providence-ascendant-1/manuscript/017-always-the-same.md

 "Hi Aaron.
 So glad of you to join us."

 I saw Dorian from the corner of my eye, he was pretending to mind his own business like everyone else in the cafeteria.
-Like everyone always did in the cafeteria.

 Aaron placed his hands on my chest and I wove an wall of air behind me faster than he could push me backwards.
 I was immovable, but I could feel his strength pushing into my rib cage.
 I could feel them cracking under his massive strength but he stopped as I could feel the air leaving my chest.
 He always was a punk.
 He always did the same thing.
 He can at me with a right hook and I easily ducked underneath it with a leg swipe I assisted with a bar of air and Aaron fell flat on his back.
 I had to say something.
 I just had to.
 "You'd think you'd have learned some different moves in these past ten years Aaron."